Download the document here.

 2. How is a semester organized?

-3. Where can I find precise information on the organization of a semester?
+3. Where can I find detailed information about organizing a semester?

 4. How do I validate a semester?